espinozan/swm-kit/README.md

 # swm-kit

-toolkit that automates Stable-WorldModel workflows: record data, train models, and evaluate planners via simple CLI for `World Models`.
+toolkit that automates workflows: record data, train models, and evaluate planners via simple CLI for Stable-WorldModel an eficient World model research made simple.
+From data collection to training and evaluation.

 ## Install